 We're all capable of making excuses, covering up, and even lying about our behavior.
-But when we have a partner cheating and doing this it's easy to wonder . . . do all men cheat and lie?
+It happens for reasons that are both big and small.
+For some, however, it can seem to be a regular occurrence.
+And when the lying and covering up is about really bad, hurtful choices that have been made this response in particular can destroy a relationship.
+So when we have a partner cheating and doing this, especially if it’s happened more than once, it's easy to wonder . . . do all men cheat and lie?

-Let's take a look at the following post I wrote on my Google+ page about making excuses for cheating (You can read the full post by clicking the Read More button).
+Let's take a look at the following post I wrote on social media about making excuses for cheating.

-Here's a not so uncommon story of about a partner cheating and how it can happen.
+I work with couples dealing with cheating quite a bit.
+Although every circumstance is somewhat different, there are many commonalities.
+Here's a not so uncommon story about a partner cheating and how it can happen.
 See if you think this guy fits the belief that all men cheat and lie.

-Did Rico set out on his trip looking to lie and cheat on Elise?
+Did Rico set out on his trip looking to cheat on and then lie to Elise?
 No. Did it happen and is he still responsible for his behavior?
 Yes.

 Rico didn't do a very good job covering his tracks and Elise discovered text messages from the other woman within two weeks.
-When she confronted him, he denied it, lied about who she was and what had happened, but eventually admitted he'd cheated.
+When she confronted him, he denied it, lied about who she was and what had happened, but after a week of this he eventually admitted he'd cheated.
 But in between his denial and admission was a long series of lies and excuses.

 Elise asked me in a marriage counseling session the next week, why would Rico lie, and do all men cheat and lie?
-I told her almost everyone lies about cheating at first.
+I told her that unfortunately almost everyone lies about cheating at first.

-Do not leave this post thinking I'm saying cheating is okay, because it's not.
-However, knowing whether all men cheat and lie, and understanding some of the reasons why they do can help you have a better response to the shock and hurt of being cheated on.
+Please do not leave this post thinking I'm saying cheating is okay, because it's not.
+However, knowing whether all men cheat and lie, and understanding some of the reasons why many do can help you have a better response to the shock and hurt of being cheated on.
 This post is about understanding cheating men and their behavior, not accepting their cheating.

 Looking for More?
 Check Out These Articles